lm3nitro/Projects/Penetration Testing/Windows SMB.md

 ![Pasted image 20240430142553](https://github.com/lm3nitro/Projects/assets/55665256/86326d78-c2cb-4386-be07-6af2699bf3a3)

-On the windows 7 box, I was able to se that the directory called lm3nitro was indeed created:
+On the windows 7 box, I was able to see that the directory called lm3nitro was indeed created:

 ![Pasted image 20240430142453](https://github.com/lm3nitro/Projects/assets/55665256/b3a48d82-9cee-40f1-b65e-eaf8b5024d02)

 I was also able to see the reverse shell connection that had been established.

-## Dumping the hash and Cracking it
+## Dumping the hash and cracking it

-Now that I know that there is a user by the name lm3nitro, I wanted to crack the users password.
-To do this, I first used hashdump:
+Now that I know that there is a user by the name lm3nitro, I wanted to crack the user's password.
+To do this, I first used `hashdump`:

 ![Pasted image 20240430145228](https://github.com/lm3nitro/Projects/assets/55665256/2649f103-281e-49e6-a44a-7be91ddba771)

-With the provided information from hashdump, I creating a file to crack it with John the Ripper:
+With the provided information from `hashdump`, I created a file to crack it with John the Ripper:

 ![Pasted image 20240430145322](https://github.com/lm3nitro/Projects/assets/55665256/dfab06df-d70f-4b52-b697-7cd559552dd7)